pingcap/failpoint/README.md

     }
     ```

-- You can ignore `context.Context`, and will generate the same code as above none-context version.
-For examble,
+- You can ignore `context.Context`, and this will generate the same code as above non-context version.
+For example,

     ```go
     failpoint.Inject("failpoint-name", nil, func(val failpoint.Value) {